BDeMo/homepage/_pages/about.md

   - /about.html
 ---

-If you think the left avatar is too casual, I have a [formal](https://github.com/BDeMo/homepage/blob/master/images/a_pic_of_mine_2.jpg) version too.
+If you think the left ones are too casual, I have a [formal](https://github.com/BDeMo/homepage/blob/master/images/a_pic_of_mine_2.jpg) version too.
 You should focus more on the content below than here!

 Biography
 ======